 Once you have obtained a medical marijuana recommendation from a certified doctor and activated your State License, you'll be able to purchase a variety of cannabis products at any of the licensed dispensaries located throughout the state of Ohio.

-The inventory at Ohio medical marijuana dispensaries is always expanding!
-At most locations, you can find dried flower in a variety of strains, vape cartridges and vape pens, edibles including gummies, chocolates, and pastries, topicals including soothing gels, lotions, and patches, tinctures, concentrates for dabbing, and more!
-Click here for specific dispensary menus.
+Ohio medical marijuana dispensaries offer a wide range of products!
+You can find dried flower in various strains, vape cartridges and pens, edibles like gummies, chocolates, and pastries, topicals such as soothing gels, lotions, and patches, tinctures, concentrates for dabbing, and more.
+The inventory is always expanding, so check specific dispensary menus for the latest offerings.

 Yes, as of 2025, adults 21 and older can legally grow marijuana at home in Ohio.
 This was made possible after voters approved Issue 2 in November 2023, which took effect in December 2023.